 -

-Keep records of medical visits, dates you missed work, income details, and any correspondence with employer or insurer.
+Keep records of medical visits, dates you missed work, income details, and any correspondence with the employer or insurer.

 -